mowat27/polyglot/Readme.md

-# Polygot
+# Polyglot

-Polygot is a simple framework for programmers who want to be able to switch between different langauages easily without having a really complicated .profile or .bashrc.
+Polyglot is a simple framework for programmers who want to be able to switch between different langauages easily without having a really complicated .profile or .bashrc.
 It allows you to create simple little setup scripts for each lanaguage you use and then pull them into your current shell on-demand using a simple utility.

 For example, I don't use clojurescript very often so I don't want it to be installed in my shell sessions by defualt.
 However, I can load it up on demand using a single command.